ramensoftware/windhawk-mods/README.md

 ## Submitting a New Mod

 Submit a new mod by creating a pull request in this repository.
 The pull request must consist of a single file, `mods/<mod-id>.wh.cpp`, where `<mod-id>` is the mod id as specified in the mod file.
+Local mod files can be found in the folder `%ProgramData%\Windhawk\ModsSource`.

 The mod's `github` metadata value must be specified, and must match the pull request author's GitHub profile.